samisalreadytaken/vs_library/Documentation.md

 ```cpp
 bool VS::IsBoxIntersectingBox(Vector boxMin1, Vector boxMax1, Vector boxMin2, Vector boxMax2)
 ```
-Return true of the boxes intersect (but not if they just touch)
+Return true if the boxes intersect (but not if they just touch)
 ________________________________

 <a name="f_IsPointInCone"></a>